Juvenile Defense Lawyer Sioux, MO

 Juvenile defense lawyer in Sioux, MO.
 Navigating the difficulties of the legal system as a juvenile can be a daunting experience for both you and your family.
 If you’re facing charges, no matter their severity, it’s critical to have a skilled, experienced, and compassionate Sioux, MO juvenile defense lawyer by your side.

-The legal professionals at Combs Waterkotte specialize in representing individuals involved in criminal or delinquency proceedings in Sioux and throughout Missouri.
+The legal professionals at Combs Waterkotte specialize in representing minors involved in criminal or delinquency proceedings in Sioux and throughout Missouri.
 Our legal team plays a vital role in making sure that our young clients in Sioux, MO and their families receive equitable treatment and the best opportunities for rehabilitation.
-We understand that good people find themselves in difficult situations, and we will do whatever it takes to help.
+We understand that good people find themselves in bad situations, and we will do whatever it takes to help.

 Who is a Juvenile or an Adult Under Missouri Law?

-For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-The age differs for various other circumstances under Missouri law, including:
+In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
+The age differs for various other circumstances under Missouri law, such as:

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-- To consume or possess alcoholic beverages, an individual must be 21 years of age.
+- To possess or consume alcoholic beverages, an individual must be 21 years of age.

 - An individual must be 18 to buy a long gun, or 21 for a handgun.